ub-math/exam_guides/docs/index.md

 <div class="alert alert-dismissible alert-danger">
-  <h4 class="alert-heading">Important</h4>
-  <p>Keep the exam PIN private.
+  <p><b>Important.</b> Keep the exam PIN private.
 Sharing it with other persons will be considered as an act of Academic Dishonesty
   and can make you vulnerable to dishonesty by others.</p>
 </div>